dadolens/Website-Updater-Bot/README.md

 ### Telegram Bot API Token
 To make the bot works, you need to create the file ```token.txt``` in the main directory of the project and write in it the bot api token.
 The file must contains <b>ONLY</b> the token and nothing else.

+### Bot commands
+- set: ```/set NAME URL [SELECTOR]``` create a new watcher.
+    - NAME is the identifier of your watcher.
+It must be unique.
+    - URL is the url to watch.
+    - SELECTOR is the CSS selector that identifies what you want to watch in the URL page.
+It could represents one or more elements.
+If it's not provided, the bot will watch the entire web page.
+- del: ```/del NAME``` delete an existing watcher.
+    - NAME is the identifier of the watcher that you want to delete.
+- clear: ```/clear``` delete all the existing watchers.
+- list: ```/list``` show the list of all the existing watchers and their information.
+- start: ```/start NAME``` start a stopped watcher.
+    - NAME is the identifier of the watcher that you want to start.
+- stop: ```/stop NAME``` stop a running watcher.
+    - NAME is the identifier of the watcher that you want to stop.